-The General Data Protection Regulation is a new, European-wide law that replaces the Data Protection Act 1998 in the UK.
+The General Data Protection Regulation is a European-wide law that replaces the Data Protection Act 1998 in the UK.
 It places greater obligations on how organisations handle personal data.
-It comes into effect on 25 May 2018.
+It came into effect on 25 May 2018.

 What information does the GDPR apply to?

 The GDPR applies to ‘personal data’, which means any information relating to an identifiable person who can be directly or indirectly identified in particular by reference to an identifier.
 You can find more detail in the key definitions section of our Guide to the GDPR.

 Does the GDPR only apply to EU organisations?

 The GDPR applies to processing carried out by organisations operating within the EU.
 It also applies to organisations outside the EU that offer goods or services to individuals in the EU.

 How can I prepare?

 You can find the latest ICO guidance on the new legislation in our Guide to the GDPR.
 We will regularly update it and you can check it for the latest position.